niondir/iot-dashboard/docs/pluginDevelopment.md

 ## TypeInfo

 The TypeInfo is mostly the same for `Datasource` and `Widget`.
-Additional properties for Datasources or Widgets are described below.
+Additional properties for datasources or Widgets are described below.

 A good start for a typeInfo would be: